csc510fall23g45/cheapBuy/README.md

 ## 📖 Introduction <a name="Introduction"></a>

-**cheapBuy Extension** provides you an easy way to buy any product through your favourite website's like Amazon, Walmart, Ebay, Bjs, Costco, etc, while providing prices comparison from same product from different websites.
-Usually, it takes lot of time to do price comparison by checking different websites.
-However, you can instead add our extension **cheapBuy** and it will automatically fetch you price of the same product from different websites which you can then directly compare.
-This extension will not only save you time, but also save you money!
-Overall, **cheapBuy** is an one stop solution to buy the cheapest product online.
+**CheapBuy** is a user-friendly website that simplifies online shopping with an improved interface.
+It offers convenient price comparisons for the same product across various websites, including popular ones like Amazon, Walmart, eBay, BJ's, Costco, and more.
+With user accounts, personalized wishlists, and the ability to filter and select multiple websites at once, cheapBuy provides a seamless shopping experience.
+This streamlined process not only saves you time and money but also offers the convenience of personalized wishlists and account features, making cheapBuy your go-to solution for finding the best deals online.

 <h1 align="center">
  <img src="https://github.com/csc510fall23g45/cheapBuy/blob/Project3/media/cheapBuyGif.gif" />